Father wound: Why it blocks you from peace and how to heal it

 Or if there is a problem in a relationship, instead of trying to beg for your partner or try to earn his love, it would look like letting in love from the God father instead, who loves you in spite of it all.

 In essence, healing the father wound isn’t about blaming your dad or endlessly reliving trauma just to understand it.
-It’s about reclaiming what you never received — and allowing that reclamation to reshape how you experience reality Now.
+It’s about reclaiming what you never received — and allowing that reclamation to reshape how you experience reality Now

 It’s about walking through life no longer bracing for impact, but moving as someone who is gently held… Now.

-Because when you let the God Father take the place of the wounded one — when you stop fighting, fixing, or performing — you return home to the part of you that has always been at peace… that is, the inner being who is in harmony with life itself.
-Here, you find ever-present ease, tranquility, and softness.
+Because when you let the God Father take the place of the wounded one — when you stop fighting, fixing, or performing, you return home to the part of you that has always been at peace… that is, the inner being who is in harmony with life itself.

-In fact, even the people around you will begin to shift.
 And it's not because you’ve asked them to, but because they can feel that something inside YOU has changed.

-I hear this all the time from clients: their husbands soften, their friends respond differently — not from pressure, but because the energy in you has become unmistakably different.
-Yup, reality is always responding to you, my dear.
+And it all happens not because you are pressuring anyone to be anything, but because the energy in you has become unmistakably different.
+Yup, your life is always responding to you, my dear.

 Chan Myae